 A mountain-climbing film dressed up in spy clothes, The Eiger Sanction (1975) is one of those oddball selections the list seems to include now and then just to stir up conversation.
 How this one ever crept so far up the list is beyond me, though; it’s not a very good film.

 Is there a spy movie plot tying together the sequences of The Eiger Sanction?
-Sure, and it’s even got some classic elements: the retired agent pulled off the shelf for one last job…the nefarious intelligence organization with murky motives…heroes just as morally questionable as the villains…dastardly misdirections…sexy femme fatales…a cynical (if not nihilistic) message about the costs of the intelligence world on its agents.
+Sure, and it’s even got some classic elements: the retired agent pulled off the shelf for one last job, the nefarious intelligence organization with murky motives, heroes just as morally questionable as the villains, dastardly misdirections, sexy femme fatales, and a cynical (if not nihilistic) message about the costs of the intelligence game on its participants.
 It sounds reasonable on paper.

 But is it a spy film?
 Not really.
 It feels more like a macho ego-stroke for Eastwood Circa 1975, with his iconic monotone, square jaw, and bad-ass behavior.
-The plot is serviceable, but fails to engage because it’s consistently trumped by its function as an action vehicle, an excuse to watch Eastwood scale mountains, thump thugs and bed babes.
-The performances are wooden, and the script is full of lazy cliches — not to mention casual racism, sexism, and homophobia, a sad timestamp of the more politically incorrect characteristics of its film-making era.
+The plot is serviceable, but fails to engage because it’s consistently trumped by its function as an action vehicle, an excuse to watch Eastwood scale mountains, thump thugs, and bed babes.
+The performances are wooden, and the script is full of lazy cliches, not to mention casual racism, sexism, and homophobia, a sad timestamp of its politically incorrect era.

 Eastwood also directs, and not without some skill.
 The film makes good use of its western U.S. and Swiss mountain landscapes, and some of the mountain-climbing shots are impressively hairy.
 Eastwood obviously did much of his own climbing, which contributes greatly to the authenticity of those sequences.
 On the other hand, he overuses the wide helicopter tracking shots of nature, and the film’s pace is all over the map.
 Interestingly, a massive section of the film focuses on his rigorous training for the big climb.
 I appreciate that — most action heroes wouldn’t bother practicing, they’d just automatically be awesome — but it has a brutal effect on the film’s pace.